quilavad/TNHScoreBreakdown/README.md

 ## Usage

-Place these files in the [`TNHScoreLog` folder from H3Status](https://github.com/TakingFire/H3Status/tree/main/Overlays/TNHScoreLog), as it uses the same assets as it.
+Place the folder containing files in the [`Overlays` folder from H3Status](https://github.com/TakingFire/H3Status/tree/main/Overlays).
+You must also have [`TNHScoreLog`](https://github.com/TakingFire/H3Status/tree/main/Overlays/TNHScoreLog) in the Overlays folder, as it uses the same assets.

 In OBS, set up a Browser with Local file set and `scoreBreakdown.html` as the Local file.